imraldi 40 mg Injection reviews | Uses, Dosage, Side Effects & Precautions

 of immunosuppression.
 The risk of developing malignant tumors can

-not be excluded in children and adolescents treated with anti-TNF.
+not be excluded in children and adolescents treated with anti-TNF. - In the

 course of the post-marketing surveillance, rare cases of lymphoma